...increase insight and knowledge.

-Statistics play an increasingly vital role in many domains of our political and societal life.
-As a consequence, the astonishing proliferation of statistics and the widespread use of indicators as instruments to evaluate our societies increase the demand for reliable and publicly available statistical resources.
-However, the enhanced relevance of statistical data only slowly translates into a transparent visibility of statistics within the public domain.
+Statistics play a vital role in many domains of our political and societal life.
+As a consequence, the proliferation of statistics and the broad use of indicators as instruments to evaluate our societies increase the demand for reliable and publicly available statistical resources.
+Yet, the icreased relevance of statistical data only slowly translates into a transparent visibility of statistics within the public domain.
 In order to close this gap, new tools are needed to improve the clarity and speed with which statistical data can be accessed in order to promote the use of these important independent sources of information within the wider public.

-This need for visibility and accessibility is even more vital in the era of Globalisation, in which sources of information multiply at a speed that is hardly traceable by the individual.
+This need for visibility and accessibility of data is even more vital in the era of Globalisation, in which sources of information multiply at a speed that is hardly traceable by the individual.
 Within this process, not only the number of sources amplifies every day.
 Also the areas, issues and processes affected and affecting the individual do so.
-Moreover, as a fundamental process impacting on most different aspects of our daily lives, globalisation constitutes a phenomenon that goes far beyond global economic interrelations and integration.
+As a fundamental process impacting on most different aspects of our daily lives, globalisation constitutes a phenomenon that goes far beyond global economic interrelations and integration.
 Through dense inter-linkages it impacts on the personal, societal, social, cultural, political, economic and environmental spheres of human lives.
-This broad impact extends the need for information beyond political and economic data and puts knowledge on environmental, societal and cultural developments to the core of the need to learn more about the sustainability of global interrelations.
+This deep impact extends the need for information beyond political and economic data and puts knowledge on environmental, societal and cultural developments at the heart of the demand to know more about the sustainability of global interrelations.

 GlobalStat takes up this need for publicly available information on developments in a globalised world.
 Accounting for the multi-dimensional and multi-level nature of globalisation, it presents data on a wide range of topics and from a broad range of international statistical resources.
 As a data gateway it offers statistical information on globalisation, sustainability and human development.
-Thus, by focusing on the economic, environmental, political, social, societal and cultural performance of nations, GlobalStat supports a ‘beyond GDP perspective’ on globalisation and ultimately aims at informing about the way human beings live, the freedoms they enjoy and the limitations they face.
+Focusing on the economic, environmental, political, social, societal and cultural performance of nations in this way, GlobalStat supports a ‘beyond GDP perspective’ on globalisation and ultimately aims at informing about the way human beings live, the freedoms they enjoy and the limitations they face.

-Presenting data as diverse as income distribution, energy consumption, water resources, dwellings, migration, land use, food production, nutrition, or life expectancy materialises this broad view on globalisation.
+Presenting data as diverse as income distribution, energy consumption, water resources, dwellings, migration, land use, food production, nutrition, school enrollment or life expectancy materialises this broad view on globalisation and sustainable development.
 With this approach, GlobalStat contributes to a better understanding of the interrelations between human living conditions and globalisation trends: If, for instance, agricultural data is presented, GlobalStat not only provides data on economics of agriculture (agricultural exports and imports or production); it also displays information on land use (such as areas under organic farming) or relevant demographic aspects (for instance on the poverty gap at rural poverty line).

 With this multi-faceted perspective, GlobalStat enables the user to develop interlinked views on different phenomena, to assess the performance of nation states over time, to gain insight into multi-dimensional policy challenges linked to globalisation, to interrelate processes of globalisation and human development, and to be informed about human well-being and the quality of life around the world.